 Ocular Albinism (OA)

-Ocular Albinism (OA) is thought to be x-linked meaning that males have a higher chance of getting the disorder.
-The National Institute of Health states that approximately one in 60,000 males will have the disorder and that the disorder is much less common in females.
+Ocular Albinism (OA) is x-linked meaning that males have a higher chance of getting the disorder.
+The National Institute of Health states that approximately one in 60,000 people with only one X chromosome will have the disorder and that the disorder is much less common in females.

 Ocular Albinism features the same eye conditions as OCA listed above, but people with OA generally have normally pigmented skin and hair.
 The lack of pigment found in the eyes of those with OCA is also present in OA.
 Some also present with hair and skin that is slightly lighter than their family members, but this is uncommon.